 2. Virtual private server (VPS) hosting

 The key difference compared to shared hosting is that, through a process called ‘virtualisation’, many of the benefits of having your server are emulated, even though in reality you’re still sharing a server with other tenants.
-The advantage of a VPS is that there's no competition for resources which results in better performance for your website.
+The advantage of a VPS is that there's no competition for resources, which results in better performance for your website.

-The higher performance garnered from VPS - even a cheap one - is a must-have for some users, as their website needs to be able to handle higher traffic.
+The higher performance garnered from a VPS – even a cheap VPS – is a must-have for some users, as their website needs to be able to handle higher traffic.
 There’s also the added benefit of better security.
 While no hosting plan is completely invincible to hackers, a VPS is definitely on the more secure end of the spectrum.
-This is because each VPS is its own, independent, virtualised environment making it similar to a dedicated server in that your files, software, and dedicated operating system are detached from other tenants on the physical server.
+This is because each VPS is its own, independent, virtualised environment, making it similar to a dedicated server in that your files, software, and dedicated operating system are detached from other tenants on the physical server.

 VPS hosting cost